PEOPLE

 Kael Hanson

-Kael Hanson is the director of WIPAC and the director of operations for IceCube as well as a professor of physics at the University of Wisconsin–Madison.
-Kael has played a major role in the development and construction of IceCube, first managing the development of the IceCube optical modules and later the IceCube data acquisition system.
-He returned to WIPAC after spending six years as a faculty member in the Department of Physics at the Université Libre de Bruxelles in Brussels, Belgium, where he led the particle astrophysics group.
+Kael Hanson, professor of physics at the University of Wisconsin–Madison, has played a major role in the development and construction of IceCube, first managing the development of the IceCube optical modules and later the IceCube data acquisition system.
+After spending six years as a faculty member in the Department of Physics at the Université Libre de Bruxelles in Brussels, Belgium, where he led the particle astrophysics group, he returned to serve as director of WIPAC and the director of operations for IceCube from 2014 to 2022.
 His principal research interests include high-energy neutrino astrophysics and related instrumentation, design of digital logic systems, in particular, precision time applications, and firmware development.
 In addition to IceCube, he is also a member of the ARA Collaboration.
 Hanson’s complete CV is available to download.

 Select Publications